Over the last years “street photography” has become a favorite genre for many photography enthusiasts.

 With street photography you will have the likes of Henri Cartier-Bresson or Elliot Erwitt or more recent Alex Webb as photographer examples of the highest level in what you can do what you can do in the streets with your camera.
 Look those people up and look at their photo work, interpret them good and start making your own pictures with them as your inspiration until you find your own sweet spot.

 The photographer is an armed version of the solitary walker reconnoitering, stalking, cruising the urban inferno, the voyeuristic stroller who discovers the city as a landscape of voluptuous extremes.
 Adept of the joys of watching, connoisseur of empathy, the flâneur finds the world “picturesque.

 Susan Sontag, 1977

 A satisfying approach to street photography I like to show here on my blog is to take pictures of scenes with people, but without interference or interruptions.
 Observations without being much noticed and delivering a intimate feeling and a profound story.

-See it, shoot it and be gone
+See it, shoot it and be gone can work.

 The art of street photography is a lifetime challenge and a lot of fun when you get better at it.
 That makes it so interesting to do.
 Luck, your mental and physical state, alertness and observation, a gut feeling, and often just being in the right place at the right time are the key components.
 Another factor is carrying a camera at all times, or a smartphone these days.